orix-software/orix-software.github.io/docs/kernel/primitives/xopen.md

 str:
     .asciiz "myfile"
 ```

+!!! tip "See [fopen](../../home/orixsdk) macro from orix-sdk to use it "

 !!! fail "XOPEN does not manage './' or '../' calls"

 !!! warning "Multiples opened files are working since kernel 2022.2"